 Fashion designer Julia Ahrens and yoga instructor Laura Ahrens teamed up to start this sustainably focused, ethically made, 100-percent vegan clothing company in 2013.
-With beautifully made bralettes, athleisure, and basics, this company takes their commitment to the environment seriously, sending all of their packages out in 100-percent recycled packing materials.
+With beautifully made bralettes, athleisure staples, and basics, this company takes their commitment to the environment seriously, sending all of their packages out in 100-percent recycled materials.

 12 Yvonne’s Vegan Kitchen

 Specializing in gorgeous vegan baked goods, cheese plates, and more, this baking and catering company founded by Yvonne Ardestani ships its delicious, gluten-free, plant-based treats nationwide.
 We’re huge fans of the chocolate-coated doughnuts and crunchy thin mint cookies!

 Founded in 2015 by Keli Smith, this Black-owned beauty brand focuses on creating minimal and multi-purpose products to solve a variety of skincare issues specific to melinated skin.
 The Melt oil-based cleanser is an absolute godsend after a long day.

 This woman-owned, minority-owned company makes a delicious vegan, refined sugar-free spread from carefully sourced coconuts, and is a first of its kind product!
 It comes in classic and brownie variations and we are loving it in smoothies, dolloped on oatmeal, or melted and drizzled on dessert.